Kate Hutchinson is a freelance writer, editor, broadcaster, podcast creator and DJ based in London.

 Kate speaks regularly at festivals and universities and, over the years, has hosted talks, podcasts and web series with some of the most exciting women in music, including Annie Lennox, Haim, Kelis, Feist, Tegan & Sara and Shakespears Sister and for the likes of Sonar, the BFI, BBC Introducing, Ibiza’s International Music Summit, The Beat Hotel and The Great Escape.
 Her Q&As with DJs such as The Blessed Madonna and most recently, Sama Abdulhadi – who made headlines in December 2020 when she was jailed in Palestine – have been must-attend sessions at dance music festival Lost Village, where she also curated the talks tent in 2017 and 2018.

 Kate can be often found behind decks at audiophile bar Spiritland, while her DJ sets have taken her everywhere from Glastonbury’s Beat Hotel, Bestival, Field Day and Lake of Stars Festival in Malawi to, last year, her living room for a Boiler Room session, which has had nearly 15,000 views on YouTube.

-I also co-run The Music Circle’s fundraising event Rumble In The Jumble, which has raised thousands of £££ for Oxfam's projects in the DRC, Myanmar and its Refugee Appeal, and has featured donations from Kate Moss, Elton John, Florence Welch, Noel Gallagher, Mark Ronson and many more.
+From 2014-2017, Kate oversaw The Music Circle’s Rumble In The Jumble event with broadcaster Gemma Cairney, which raised over £100,000 for Oxfam and featured donations from Kate Moss, Elton John, Florence Welch, Noel Gallagher, Mark Ronson and more.